Contact Sussex Damp Experts Now to Speak With an Expert.

 Our rot treatment specialists will inspect and evaluate the severity of the damp problem in your property.
 Specific damp and timber treatments and rotten timber repairs are among our specialities, and we use the most effective methods to fix the problem.

-Our employees have completed training that meets or exceeds the requirements of the Property Care Association (PCA).
+Our employees have completed training that meets or exceeds the requirements of the industry.
 Our surveyors are all Certified Surveyors in Remedial Treatment (CSRT), ensuring the highest level of service to our customers.

 The following are some of the benefits of using our services: